-The first person to find the incident or possible incident shall promptly report the situation to the Information Security Office through Information Security Hotline.
-Such incident shall be also reported to the administrator of the relevant Information Equipment, where possible.
+The first person to find the incident or possible incident shall promptly report the

+Equipment, where possible.

 2.4 Response to Incident

 2.4.1 Initial response

 As an initial response, the Information Security Office will contact the administrator of the Information Equipment and disconnect the Information Equipment from the network.
 The target response time shall be 3 hours during the normal operation hours, and 8 hours on holidays and other time outside the normal operation hours.